 11. Sachsenhausen Memorial Site and Museum

-Though it’s located about 30 minutes near Berlin, in Oranienburg, Sachsenhausen, the former Nazi concentration camp is a place you should definitely visit.
+Though it’s located about 30 minutes near Berlin, in Oranienburg, Sachsenhausen, the former Nazi concentration camp is a place you should visit.
 It was the administrative center for all the concentration camps in Germany and one of the most important, with more than 200.000 people imprisoned between its walls.

 Address: Straße der Nationen 22, D-16515 Oranienburg